ChristianKuehnel/iwg-workspace/infrastructure_documentation.md

   - Triggering builds on pre-merge testing
   - sending Emails on mailing list

+### GitHub Pull Requests

+- Some projects are using Pull Requests for code reviews.
+- Native feature of GitHub, does not need hosting or administration.

 ## Build infrastructure

-The project is using multipe build systems with different scopes and technologies.
+The project is using multiple build systems with different scopes and technologies.

 ### Build bots